 Main Cannabis Producing Regions

-Historically, cannabis cultivation has traditionally centered in India, Afghanistan, and Thailand, and more recently in Mexico and Colombia.
-Modern legal reforms have resulted in major cultivation advances in the U.S., particularly California, Colorado and Washington state).
+Historically, cannabis cultivation has centered around India, Afghanistan, and Thailand, and more recently in Mexico and Colombia.
+Modern legal reforms have resulted in major cultivation advances in the U.S., particularly California, Colorado and Washington state.